bazel-contrib/rules_nodejs/docs/Built-ins.md

 they will be reference as bazel targets instead.

 NB: removals specified are performed after preinstall_patches so if you are using both then the patch file should be relative to the source `package.json`.
-Non-existant keys are silently ignored.
+Non-existent keys are silently ignored.

 Defaults to `[]`